 In order to have the most success with seedlings, among other things you should give them a proper diet.

 I usually think of my seedlings as babies.
-They’re my baby plants and I want to take care of them so that they will grow big and strong!
-I noticed an improvement in germination rate when I started adding worm castings to my seed starting mix years ago.
+They are my baby plants, and I want to take care of them so that they will grow big and strong.

-Worm castings are a non-toxic and natural soil amendment that’s safe for children, pets, and pollinators.
+Worm castings are a non-toxic, organic fertilizer and natural soil amendment that’s safe for children, pets, and pollinators.
 Just like compost (a.k.a. black gold), worm castings are in the realm of slow-release fertilizers because the nutrients are slowly released over time.
-It also improves the soil structure by improving soil aeration and water retention.
-Additionally, it supports a healthy and biologically diverse active soil food web thanks to all the beneficial microbes and fungi.
+It’s also a great alternative to synthetic fertilizers, and it’s perfect for all types of plants.

 It also boosts chitinase (enzyme), humic acid (decomposed material), essential nutrients, and minerals.
 For example, it’s high in nitrogen, phosphorus, phosphate, potassium, potash, sulfur, magnesium, calcium, sodium, iron, manganese, copper, zinc, and boron.